Treatment Tips: Parents With Teen in Treatment

 - Eat Well: Eating a well-rounded diet that includes lots of veggies, dark-skinned berries, and fish can also have a positive impact on your physical and emotional ability to cope.

-- Breathe: When we become stressed, we sometimes literally forget to breath.
+- Breathe: When we become stressed, we sometimes literally forget to breathe.
 When breathing becomes stiff, our stress levels increase.
 Yoga is, perhaps, the best way to learn how to breathe in such a way as to regulate stress.
 Many therapists now use yoga and other eastern mindfulness techniques as a mainstay for treating emotional dysregulation and stress.